alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 1. Generating user CSV file
     - Make a new copy of the user details template file from `C:\Installation\user_details_template.csv` on the SHM DC1 domain controller.
     We suggest naming this `YYYYDDMM-HHMM_user_details.csv` but this is up to you
-    - Add the required details for each user
+    - Add your details to create a researcher account for yourself.
         - `SamAccountName`: Log in username **without** the @domain bit.
-Use `firstname.lastname` format.
+Use `firstname.lastname` format and please stick to unnaccented lower case ascii letters with a period separating the name parts.
 Maximum length is 20 characters.
         - `GivenName`: User's first / given name
         - `Surname`: User's last name / surname
         - `Mobile`: Phone number to use for initial password reset.